brian025/Idle-Champions/Readme.md

 ``4.4.6 - 2025-11-03``
 **Welcome** to Script Hub's new home!

+It has been a long time but I think it's time I bring the script over to my profile so I can have better control over the repository.
+My updates to Script Hub will be made here from now on.
+Thanks for your support!

  The following notice's statements are still true.
 Emmote's addons have returned to her own repository again.
 Imp's are still in the IC_Addon-1 repository on *this* Github profile as linked below.
 LevelUp addon is still required to function but many addons in the repositories linked are highly recommended.

+I have included a batch file to help the transition of connecting most common addons (and mine) to the main script easier.
+It is [here](https://github.com/antilectual/Idle-Champions/tree/main/mklink-default.txt).
+Just edit it to use the directories you personally use, rename it .bat, and run to link the addons into Script Hub.
+I recommend having the script and addons downloaded through Github desktop (or other git client) to make keeping them updated easier.

 ``v4.4.3 - 2025-10-19:``
 **Important**: This update requires updated addons for them to function properly.
 I have converted ImpEGamer's and Emmote's to function with the new version and they can be found at [https://github.com/antilectual/IC_Addons-1/tree/Anti-Changes](https://github.com/antilectual/IC_Addons-1/tree/Anti-Changes) (for ImpEGamer's like Levelup) and [https://github.com/Emmote/IC_Addons](https://github.com/Emmote/IC_Addons) for Emmote's (until I complete a pull request).